voxpupuli/puppet-cassandra/README.md

 ##### `start_rpc`
 Whether to start the thrift rpc server.
 Default value 'true'

+##### `stream_throughput_outbound_megabits_per_sec`
+Throttles all outbound streaming file transfers on a node to the specified throughput.
+Cassandra does mostly sequential I/O when streaming data during bootstrap or repair, which can lead to saturating the network connection and degrading client (RPC) performance.
+Default value: *undef*

 ##### `storage_port`
 TCP port, for commands and data.
 For security reasons, you should not expose